 Rabbi Emily is part of the growing population of American Jews raised by one Jewish parent and one non-Jewish parent.
 Her interfaith roots lead her to look always to the edges of Jewish community and to center the voices that are least heard.

 Andy Kahn is the assistant Rabbi at Temple Emanu-El in New York City.
 He grew up in Tacoma, Washington, attended Kenyon College for his BA.
 He went to Queen’s University and Jewish Theological Seminary for graduate school, and was ordained by HUC-JIR, the Reform Movement’s Seminary, in New York in 2018.
 He is excited to work with 18Doors to help create a Jewish world that embraces people of all backgrounds, and is willing to both enrich and be enriched by all who seek a connection to Judaism, regardless of their Jewish status.

-Rabbi Yael Rapport is the Associate Rabbi at Congregation Beit Simchat Torah – The LGBTQ Synagogue (CBT) of New York City.
-Prior to her work at CBST, she served as a Chaplain Resident in the Mount Sinai Health System focusing on inpatient and outpatient oncology and the Gender Affirmation Surgical Unit.
-Her passions include visual art, new food traditions, and she is certified as a yoga teacher.
+Rabbi Yael Rapport (she/her/hers) is the Director of the Gottesman Center for Jewish Living and the The Selma and Lawrence Ruben Center for 20s + 30s at the Marlene Meyerson JCC of Manhattan on the Upper West Side of New York City.
+She served as the Associate Rabbi of Congregation Beit Simchat Torah, the LGBTQ synagogue of New York City, from 2016-2022.
+Prior to her work at CBST, she worked as a Chaplain Resident in the Mount Sinai Health System at Mount Sinai Beth Israel focusing on inpatient and outpatient oncology and the Gender Affirmation Surgical Unit.
+Her passions include visual art, new food traditions and she is certified as a yoga teacher.